winthegame/slack-bot-copy/README.md

 # @copy bot

+## Installation
+You're welcome to host this bot yourself!
+Or you can click [here](slack-bot-copy.herokuapp.com/login) to immidiately add the bot to your Slack.

+## Usage

 `@copy` is a bot that copies messages from one Slack channel to another.
 It's simple, free, and open-source.
 Here's what it does.

 Let's say I'm in `#support-ios` and I say